mei23/mastodon-api/README.md

 **url**

-Optional.
 The base url of the Mastodon instance.
-Defaults to `https://mastodon.social/api/v1/apps`
+For example `https://example.com/api/v1/apps`

 **clientName**